 Would you pay extra for a security package that really worked, or do you not really worry about being singled out for getting attacked by a hacker?

-By asking if they’d pay extra, and by almost making the opposite argument, you’re testing whether they really ascribe value to the concept.
-This worked in practice—most bloggers said security is important to them, but they wouldn’t pay extra to have more of it.
+By asking if they’d pay extra, and by almost suggesting that they shouldn’t bother, you’re testing whether they really ascribe value to the concept.
+This worked in practice—most bloggers initially claimed security was important to them, but admitted they wouldn’t pay extra to have more of it.

 Expect contradictions #